BOTTLED

 April 7, 2019, The Church of Jesus Christ of Latter-day Saints announced it would build a temple right here – in Moses Lake, Washington.
 We were astonished - a dream come true!

-When we were first married, the nearest temple was about 600 miles (10-12 hours driving).
-We began to plan, sold our home 10 miles (15 minutes) away, and the summer of 2022 moved within 3 blocks of the new temple as construction began.
+We began to plan, sold our home 10 miles (15 minutes) away from the announced location, and as construction began summer of 2022 moved within 3 blocks of the new Moses Lake, WA temple .

 Retired couples often serve 6–23 months as missionaries.
 We weren’t waiting to go on a mission.